Prag8855/aab/content/guides/german-health-insurance.md

     If you have public health insurance, show it to your doctor when you need healthcare.
 It's a proof of health insurance.
 - **A [[Sozialversicherungsnummer]]**
     When you [start working](/guides/find-a-job-in-berlin#start-working), your employer needs this number as soon as possible.
 If you get private health insurance, you do not get a *Sozialversicherungsnummer* automatically.
 Your employer can also request it for you.[^80] You can also [contact the *Deutsche Rentenversicherung*](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Kontakt/Anschriften-Uebersicht/anschriften_uebersicht_detail.html) and ask for it.

+### 5. Pay every month

+If you have public health insurance, you pay out of your paycheck every month.
+If you have private health insurance or you are self-employed, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).[^35]

+## What to do next

 ### Get liability insurance